essalihanasse/datachall/README.md

 4. **Real-time Classification**: Optimize for real-time processing
 5. **Cross-database Validation**: Test on additional ECG databases

 ## Acknowledgments

-This project uses the MIT-BIH Arrhythmia Database from PhysioNet https://physionet.org/content/mitdb/1.0.0/ and ramp framework https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/stable/index.html
+This project uses the MIT-BIH Arrhythmia Database from PhysioNet:

+Goldberger, A. L., Amaral, L. A. N., Glass, L., Hausdorff, J. M., Ivanov, P. C., Mark, R. G., ... & Stanley, H. E. (2000).
+PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
+Circulation, 101(23), e215-e220.

+This project also uses the RAMP framework (Rapid Analytics and Model Prototyping):

+Kégl, B., Boucaud, A., Cherti, M., Kazakci, A., Gramfort, A., Lemaitre, G., ... & Van den Bossche, J. (2018).
+The RAMP framework: from reproducibility to transparency in the design and optimization of scientific workflows.
+In ICML Workshop on Enabling Reproducibility in Machine Learning.